KTSCode/HRadvocate_mobile/README.md

   * I would like to reiterate that this was a project done be a group of college students with no experience over two quarters while taking other classes, so I'm sorry that:
     * the architecture was not very well thought out
     * there are a ton of inline styles
     * the programming styles vary widely
-    * most of the functions and components are heavily coupled to the test data
+    * most of the functions and components are heavily coupled to the demo data
     * there are no tests, I couldn't even get snapshots working
     * much of the code is soaking W.E.T

 ### Schema
   * The scheme for the data in the app, can be found in `./companySelector/companies.json`
-  * All the test data in the app is loaded in there
+  * All the test data in the app is loaded in from there

 ### Main Components
 #### App.js